opendatahub-io-contrib/jupyterhub-singleuser-profiles/README.md

 * **env** env is a list containing environment variables to be set for a singleuser server.
 It follows the structure defined by Kubernetes for environment variables in containers by [value](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) and [by reference](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables)
 * **node_tolerations** is a list of OpenShift node tolerations to be applied to the singleuser pod.
 See https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/ for more information.
 * **node_affinity** is an object containing node affinity definitions to be applied to the singleuser pod.
 See https://kubernetes.io/docs/concepts/configuration/assign-pod-node/ for more information.
-* **resources** is an object containing memory and cpu limits (which are then applied to the singleuser pod)
+* **resources** is an object containing the memory and cpu requests and limits.
+Based on kubernetes structure.
+See: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ (which are then applied to the singleuser pod)
 * **services** is an object of objects describing services which should be run with the Jupyter Single User Server.
 See details below

 You can omit any section from the configuration.
-If you remove `images` section, the configration will be matched to all images.
+If you remove `images` section, the configuration will be matched to all images.
 If you remove `users` section, it will be matched to all users.
 This way, you can easily create a globals/default section which will be applied to all users and all images.
 Do not forget to put `globals first` in the list, otherwise defaults will overwrite other configuration - there is no magic, values from the last matched profile in the list will get applied.

 ## Services